Who can borrow?

 Textbooks, law reports and periodicals: Two 21-day renewals, if not required by another client.

 You can place a hold on an item you want to borrow, whether or not it is currently on loan.
 Placing a hold means that the current borrower will not be able to renew the item beyond the current due date.

 You will be notified by e-mail or by phone when your item is available.
 Once they are available, books will be held for 5 days.

 Fines, Fees, and Borrowing Privileges

 To ensure that all clients have equitable access to our resources and to avoid long term retention of books, fines are levied on overdue books.
 Overdue and other library fees should be paid as soon as possible.
 Payments made by cheque are payable to Alberta Law Libraries.

 Books not returned within 28 days of their due date will be assumed lost.
 Clients who lose or fail to return books, or who return books in damaged condition, will be levied accumulated overdue fees plus the lost item fee.

 Outstanding fees exceeding $49.00 will lead to a suspension of borrowing privileges.
-Having 10 or more overdue items will lead to a suspension of borrowing privileges.
 Once overdue books have been returned and fees paid, borrowing privileges are restored.